bodynar/mas-gitlabutility/readme.md

 # Gitlability
 A repository management utility designed to perform standard operations across multiple repositories.
 The following operations are supported:

-1. Directed branch merging (upstream\downstream) from a provided set.
+1. Directed merge of branches (upstream/downstream) from the predefined set.
-2. Release merging (merging from test to master with version tagging).
+2. Release merge (merge from test into master with version tag assignment).
-3. Shifting the version tag to the latest commit in the master branch (including creating it).
+3. Shift of the version tag to the latest commit on the master branch (including tag creation if it doesn't exist).
+4. Creation of a new branch.
+5. Deletion of a specific branch.
+6. Closing a Merge Request by its title.
+7. Merging a Merge Request by its title.
-4. Checking for changes between two branches.
+8. Checking for differences between two branches.
-5. Finding tags that are not on the latest commit in the master branch.
+9. Searching for tags that are not pointing to the latest commit on the main branch.

-6. Creating a branch.
-7. Delete a branch
-8. Close opened Merge Request
-9. Merge opened Merge Request
+*All branch-related operations allow extending the predefined branch list with custom branches.*

 ## Installation